"Counting macros." Ever heard about them?

 1. Find out and assess your calorie needs

-We all have different body types so the calorie needs of others may be too much or too little for us.
-This is why it’s important for us to figure out how many calories our body needs.
+We all have different body types so the calorie needs of others may be too much or too little for you.
+This is why it’s important for you to figure out how many calories your body needs.

 To calculate your total calorie needs, figure out your REE (resting energy expenditure) and NREE (non-resting energy expenditure).
 Adding your REE and NREE will result to your TDEE (total daily energy expenditure) or the total number of calories burned in a day.